Tom on the Internet

 let myObject = await response.json()

-// 2. the client has tried to parse the body
+// 4. the client has tried to parse the body as JSON

-It’s pretty obvious how useful it is to have access to the headers before the whole body arrives.
+It's useful it is to have access to the headers before the whole body arrives.
 Based on the status code, or one of the headers, we might decide to not read the body at all.